pyeve/eve/docs/index.rst

 RESTful APIs Made Simple
 ========================

-Eve allows to effortlessly build and deploy fully featured, REST-compliant, proprietary APIs.
+*Eve is an out-of-the-box, highly customizable and fully featured RESTful Web API that you can use to effortlessly build and deploy your own APIs*

 Eve is Simple
 -------------